LitKnd/TSQLBeginners/docs/README.md

 - Either [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio) or [SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms) (both of which are free as well).
 Most demos will be shown in Azure Data Studio.
   * **Windows**: Take your pick of either.
   * **Mac**: You want Azure Data Studio (SSMS is Windows-only)

-*If using Azure Data Studio*, it is very helpful to add the 'SSMS Keymap' extension by Kevin Cunnane.
+  * If using Azure Data Studio, it is very helpful to add the 'SSMS Keymap' extension by Kevin Cunnane.
 Here is [how to install that](https://www.bobpusateri.com/archive/2018/12/getting-ssms-keyboard-shortcuts-in-azure-data-studio/).

-## Course scripts by session
+## Session Overview

 ### Introducing SELECTs and Aliasing